rss21www/rss2021/_information/cfw.md

 </p>
 {% endcomment %}

 The Organizing Committee for the 2020 Robotics: Science and Systems Conference (RSS 2020) requests proposals for full and half-day workshops and tutorials to be held on July 12-16, 2020 at Corvallis, OR, USA.
-Workshop proposals should be submitted on EasyChair at: https://easychair.org/conferences/?conf=rss2020-workshops](https://easychair.org/conferences/?conf=rss2020-workshops).
+Workshop proposals should be submitted on EasyChair <a href="https://easychair.org/conferences/?conf=rss2020-workshops"> here</a>.

 Please contact the <a href="{{site.baseurl}}/committees/organizers/">workshop chairs</a> for any clarifications.

 The RSS workshops have consistently provided high-quality, topically-focused forums for researchers at the forefront of robotics.
 This year these events will take place on Sunday, July 12 and Monday, July 13 before the main conference.